Xcelled/mabicommerce/README.md

 1. If you're using AutoDetect, make sure you started the game with MorriOneClick.
 You should see a black box with an `M` in it in the upper left corner of your screen.
 2. Run MabiCommerce by double clicking on it.
 3. If you're using AutoDetect, click connect.
 If not, enter your information like your transports.
 4. Select any modifiers you might have.
+Be warned, large numbers of modifiers may slow down the application!
+See the `Modifiers` section later in this document for details.
 5. Talk to a goblin and trade!
 6. If you're using AutoDetect, MabiCommerce should have filled all the information in for you.
 If not, you'll have to enter the prices and profits (red/blue numbers!) for each item by hand, as well as the stock, your current ducats, and merchant level.
 7. Press "Calculate Trades".
 The button will change appearance and become unclickable until calculation is finished.
 This may take several seconds, depending on your computer.